wlk/phaser-typescript-boilerplate/README.md

 tsc
 ```

-the `tsconfig` has is configured for you
+the `tsconfig.json` has is configured for you

 ### Running in dev mode: